jitesoft/socialite-jb-hub/README.md

 });
 ```

-Create some kind of login form and redirect a "log in with jb-hub" button to the `your/redirect`-endpoint!...
+Create a login form and redirect a button to the `your/redirect`-endpoint.
-This you can hopefully figure out yourself...

-### License
+## License
 ```
 MIT License